fabiommendes/sidekick/docs/intro-functions.rst

 >>> add(1)(2) == add(1, 2)
 True

-One nice thing about auto-currying is that it doesn't break preexisting interfaces.
+One nice thing about auto-currying is that it doesn't (usually) break preexisting interfaces.
 This new add function continues to be useful in contexts that the standard implementation would be applied, but it now also accepts receiving an incomplete set of arguments transforming add in a convenient factory.